Posted in Blog, Exploring Life and Work with Patti Podcast, Leadership Inspiration, Podcasts, Polls, YouTube

 In another episode, Joyce and his daughter Cully wanted to purchase a houseboat.
 Thinking a houseboat would create more family time together.
 The houseboat Joyce and Cully were looking at turned out to be the killers.
 No houseboat was purchased.

 In another episode, Joyce wanted Chief Inspector Barnaby to start planning for his retirement and to become a mystery writer.
 She thought he would make more money and be around more.
-It wasn’t Chief Inspector Barnaby’s idea of retirement after the murder investigation.
+However, after the murder investigation, it wasn’t Chief Inspector Barnaby’s idea of retirement.

-In the TV show Chief Inspector Tom Barnaby is considered a family man.
-When he does arrive home for dinner, he is usually called out again.
+In the TV show, Chief Inspector Tom Barnaby is considered a family man.
+When he arrives home for dinner, he is usually called out again.

 How does his marriage survive?
 No work-life balance here!